viet34tqc/notebook/technical-terms.md

   - This is triggered again when visual parts of the page are updated without affecting the layout, such as changing background color or updating text color.
 - `Composite`: The browser then combines the painted layers to produce the final image displayed on the screen.

-When we change a layout-related property (width, height, margin), we trigger the pixel pipeline.
-This is a series of steps that the browser's rendering engine performs to show the actual changes on the screen.
+When we change a layout-related property (width, height, margin), we trigger reflows which triggers repaint and maybe composite as well.
+This is called pixel pipeline

 Reflows can be heavy on the CPU as they involve complex algorithms for processing CSS rules and determining element alignment and constraints within the page's layout.